 We want to keep things as simple as possible, so you’ll still only be asked to make one payment each time we send you a statement.
 The minimum amount requested will consist of your fixed Paydown Plan amount and up to 8% of the balance of any new orders/charges incurred.

 5. Do I need to make any changes to how I make my payments?

-You can continue to make payments in the same way you do now – but the simplest way to pay is by Direct Debit.
-You can set this up by clicking here
+You can continue to make payments in the same way you do now – but the simplest way to pay is to set up a Direct Debit.

-Note for customers who already have a Direct Debit set up: if your current payment is less than the amount requested by your Paydown Plan, your Direct Debit will be adjusted to reflect your plan.
+If you already have a Direct Debit set up and your current payment is less than the amount requested on your Paydown Plan, your Direct Debit will automatically be adjusted to reflect your plan.